Varying-Vagrant-Vagrants/VVV/README.md

 * @leogopal's [VVV Dashboard](https://github.com/leogopal/VVV-Dashboard)
 * @stevenkword's [VVV Dashboard Custom](https://github.com/stevenkword/vvv-dashboard-custom)

+#### Use Git instead of Subversion

+By default, VVV provisions WordPress into `/www/wordpress-develop/` from the [WordPress Subversion repository](https://core.svn.wordpress.org/).

+If you prefer to use Git, there is a [bundled script](https://github.com/Varying-Vagrant-Vagrants/VVV/blob/master/config/homebin/develop_git) that converts to using the [Git mirror](http://develop.git.wordpress.org).

+To use, it run `$ develop_git` from `VVV/` or any nested directory.

 ### The Future of Varying Vagrant Vagrants

 Immediate goals for VVV include: